Targeted Search for Gravitational Waves from Highly Spinning Light Compact Binaries: Search for Low Mass High Spin Binaries

 Since we primarily focus on the mass range consistent with a neutron star, the secondary mass of the bank is chosen to be 1-2 \msun{}.
 The primary mass is allowed to extend to 5 \msun{} to also allow for some neutron star black hole binaries.
 The component spin is assumed to be aligned with the orbital angular momentum and has an amplitude range from -0.95 to 0.95.

 The template bank is constructed with a brute-force stochastic placement algorithm \citep{0908.2090}.
-In order to enhance the efficiency of generating proposal points, uniform sampling and kernel density estimation from the existing template bank are used alternatively.
+In order to enhance the efficiency of generating proposal points iteratively, uniform sampling and sampling from the kernel density estimation using the points already added in the template bank are used alternatively.
 We also pre-record the fitting factor for every newly added template against the existing templates, and use triangular inequality to avoid unnecessary comparison to reduce the computation burden.
 Overall, no more than 3\% of \ac{SNR} is lost due to the bank discreteness.
 This bank contains $\sim$700,000 templates, which is plotted in the chirp mass and effective spin space in \cref{fig:bank}.
 The dashed line denotes the template bank boundary used in 4-OGC as a comparison.

 Matched-filtering is performed over the data from each gravitational-wave detector against all templates.
 Peaks in the resulting \ac{SNR} timeseries are recorded as triggers along with the parameters of the identifying template.
 To address non-Gaussian and non-stationary noises, a number of signal consistency tests are conducted, including a $\chi^2$ fit test \citep{10.1103/PhysRevD.71.062001}, a sine-Gaussian $\chi^2$ test of excess power \citep{1709.08974} and test of the \ac{PSD} variability \citep{1908.05644, 10.1088/1361-6382/abac6c}.
 Collectively they are combined into a reweighted \ac{SNR} \citep{10.1103/PhysRevD.85.122006, 10.1088/0264-9381/33/21/215004}.